SWIFT is funding the construction of #broadbandforeveryone…

 - Fibre optic connectivity accessible to 3.5 million people across 41,286 km2

-Anyone may join the SWIFT project.
-Help make high-speed internet access a reality for everyone by expressing your support.
-Sign up for our email newsletter to the right or follow us on facebook & twitter to stay in the loop.
+We want to hear from you!
+Help make high-speed internet access a reality for everyone by expressing your support and staying informed.
+Sign up for our email newsletter to the right or follow us on Facebook & Twitter to stay in the loop.

-Additionally, you may click the email icon to open a general inquiry email in a new window and send us a note now.
+Want to get in touch fast?
+Click the email icon to open a general inquiry email in a new window and send us a note now.